qjymary/qjymary.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-This is my graduation project.
+This is my undergraduation project.
 The report and codes are [here](https://github.com/qjymary/undergraduation_thesis).